Liverpool and Man City fixtures for title run-in

 City meanwhile face West Ham at London Stadium on 15 May before finishing at home to Aston Villa, also on 22 May.

-City's rearranged fixture from April sees them play Wolves away on 11 May, meaning they face three league games in seven days.
+City's rearranged fixture from April sees them play Wolves away on 11 May, meaning they face three league games in eight days.

 Liverpool's match against Southampton was rearranged after they secured their place in the FA Cup final at Wembley on 14 May.